Iyami Aje: History

-Aje is an ancient force that predates the concepts of "Yoruba" and "Ifa" by millennia; however, the Odu Ifa also include various texts about Aje.
-An ese Ifa in Ose Otura describes how male Gods tried to create the world without the female God, Ọṣun, who is often heralded as the "leader" of Aje.
-The males failed and it was only when they included Ọṣun that the world could be formed.
+Àje is an ancient force that predates the concepts of "Yoruba" and "Ifa" by millennia; however, the Odu Ifa also include various texts about àje.
+The men failed and it was only when they included Ọṣun that the world could be formed.
 In as ese Ifa of Osa Meji Odu or Oduduwa is the only female among three other male divinities and being given the power of motherhood and Aje by Olodumare, which carries inherent power that must be respected.
 Other origin texts suggest that Yemoja is the leader of Iyami as well as the founder and owner of Gelede, a society devoted to Iyami.